RuiCastello/Laravel-Learn-PHP/README.md

 # Laravel-Learn-PHP
-Used Laravel to refresh on some PHP functions and play around a bit with laravel, leaving some helpful comments.
+Used Laravel to refresh on some PHP functions and play around a bit with laravel, leaving some helpful comments in the code.

 [DEMO](https://demos.canalfoto.org/learn-php/strings)
 <br />